Casio Barcode Music Score Format

 The end event doesn't seem to be stored in the barcode.

-The VL-5 doesn't have repeat buttons, so I don't know how the VL-5 responds to repeat events in the barcode.
+The VL-5 manual doesn't describe any repeat events using manual entry, so I don't know if the VL-5 responds to repeat events in the barcode.

 Length data